zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 clf.compile(X_train, global_p_error = 0.1)
 ```

 In the above example, XGBoostClassifier in FHE has a 1/10 probability to have a shifted output value compared to the expected value.
-Note that the shift is relative to the expected value so even if the result is different, it should be __around__ the expected value.
+Note that the shift is relative to the expected value, so even if the result is different, it should be **around** the expected value.

 {% hint style="warning" %}
-The  `global_p_error` parameter is only used for FHE evaluation and has __no__ effect on VL simulation (unlike the `p_error`).
+The `global_p_error` parameter is only used for FHE evaluation and has **no** effect on VL simulation (unlike the `p_error`).
 Fixing it is in our roadmap.
 {% endhint %}

 ### Using default error probability

-If none of `p_error` or `global_p_error` are set, Concrete-ML takes a default `global_p_error = 0.01`.
+If neither `p_error` or `global_p_error` are set, Concrete-ML takes a default `global_p_error = 0.01`.

 ## Seeing compilation information

-By using `verbose_compilation = True` and `show_mlir = True`  during compilation, one receives lot of information from the compiler and its inner optimizer.
-Remark that these options are however mainly meant for power-users, so they may be hard to understand.
+By using `verbose_compilation = True` and `show_mlir = True` during compilation, the user receives a lot of information from the compiler and its inner optimizer.
+These options are, however, mainly meant for power-users, so they may be hard to understand.

 ```python
 from concrete.ml.sklearn import DecisionTreeClassifier